Connecticut Council of Car Clubs (4C’s) Newsletter

 The Central Connecticut Region (CCR) was chartered in 1975 as a non-profit organization “dedicated to the search, preservation, and restoration of antique automobiles and related memorabilia.
 Monthly meetings are held year round and feature visits to automobile and related businesses or programs about cars, etc. (see below for a sample of businesses visited).
 Club functions also include an annual banquet, driving tours, picnic, Saturday garage tours, visits to museums, our annual Antique Car and Truck Show and our annual get-together at Hershey.
 We also publish a monthly newsletter to keep our members informed and involved with their club.

-Members – we currently have approximately 80 members from a wide geographic area within the state.
+Members – we currently have approximately 50 members from a wide geographic area within the state.
 Many members are in the greater Hartford county area, with some members from Litchfield, Middlesex, Tolland and New Haven counties.
 As we said before, you don’t have to own an old vehicle to join.
 Some of our members don’t have a car; others have numerous cars, motorcycles and/ or trucks.
-Within the member roster, we have 155 vehicles listed, which include such makes and models as Rolls Royce, Packard, Cord, Franklins, Graham, Willys, the Big 3 (Ford, GM and Chrysler), AMC, sports cars (foreign and domestic), muscle cars, trucks and some motorcycles.
+Within the member roster, we have over 150 vehicles listed, which include such makes and models as Rolls Royce, Packard, Cord, Franklins, Graham, Willys, the Big 3 (Ford, GM and Chrysler), AMC, sports cars (foreign and domestic), muscle cars, trucks, some motorcycles, and fire engines.
 The years of these vehicles start in 1905 and go to 1990.
 Approximately 50% of the vehicles are in the 1920s and 1930s, while one-third are in the 1950s-1980.
 We just love cars (old and newer) and other vehicles (such as members with antique airplanes, boats, motorcycles, engines).

 Meetings- Sites Visited – Part of the fun of joining our group is that we attempt to visit interesting vehicle related businesses.
 Some of these sites include Bundy Motors in Tolland, Boyd’s Boatyard in Canton, F-40 Motorsports (exotic cars), ERA Replica Automobiles (builder of Corbas), New England Air Museum, Twin Brooks Restoration, Dragone Classic Motor Cars, Mustangs Unlimited, Pratt & Whitney Engine Museum, Enfield Auto Restoration, Packard Motor Car Service, Manchester Motor Cars, Nizen Engine, Mark’s Auto Parts, Labco Welding, Airborn Coatings, and Blastech.
 In addition, we have visited several private automobile collections (one consisting of Rolls Royces) and visited members’ garages to view their latest projects.
 So if you are thinking of buying a car, restoring a car or need some repair information, our club members can help, through their vast years in the hobby.
 Don’t be afraid to ask.